AreyanR/SitRight/README.md

 ## Why I Created SitRight

 As someone passionate about technology, I spend countless hours at the computer.
-Maintaining good posture has always been a challenge—it's too easy to get absorbed in work and forget about sitting properly.
+Maintaining good posture has always been a challenge, it's too easy to get absorbed in work and forget about sitting properly.

 I created **SitRight** to tackle this issue, both for myself and for others struggling to maintain good posture.
 It's a simple, accessible, and free solution designed to help anyone who spends long hours seated stay mindful of their posture and avoid discomfort or long-term health problems.